MattyOL/Future_Forest-Project-1/README.md

 # Gallery
-This is were you can find our photographers 4k photos taken from pexels.com , The code was taken from 3wschools.com to make the slide show responsive with a few sliht changes to fit the site.
+This is were you can find our photographers 4k photos taken from pexels.com and upslash.com , The code was taken from 3wschools.com to make the slide show responsive with a few slight changes to fit the site.

 Gallery slide Responsive